stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

 Without the double quotes, that query would read 'West' and 'Region' as separate objects and would return an error.

 <div class="practice-prob">
-  Write a query to select all of the columns in `tutorial.us_housing_units_completed` and rename them so that their first letters are capitalized
+  Write a query to select all of the columns in <code>tutorial.us_housing_units_completed</code> and rename them so that their first letters are capitalized
 </div>
 <div class="practice-prob-answer">
   <a href="LINK">See the Answer &raquo;</a>